 This past fall, Ian’s daughter Fatimah celebrated her 5th birthday.
 A family friend gifted her a storybook about the adventures of Princess Latifa.

-cheeked, while the rest of the characters followed a color gradient.
+Upon opening the storybook, Ian noticed that the princess of the story was white and rosy-cheeked, while the rest of the characters followed a color gradient.
 Princess Latifa’s friends were all shades of brown, and the maid had the darkest skin color.

 He checked the back of the book.